ryndaniels/sysadvent/sysadvent.md

 false
 mongos>```

 If the balancer is currently running a migration, it will wait for that chunk to finish before stopping.
 You may have to wait a few minutes for `sh.getBalancerState()` to return false before continuing.
+Also note that disabling (and later enabling) the balancer should only be done using a `mongos` connection as this will ensure that the changes are made using a two-phase commit, making sure that the changes are properly replicated to all config servers.
+Making this kind of change to the config database directly can lead to DifferConfig errors which can leave your cluster metadata read-only at best and invalid at worst.

 #### Upgrading the Config Servers